-This is an 8-part series dedicated to helping property managers get ready for the busy summer season.
+This is an 8-part series dedicated to helping property managers get themselves and their properties ready for the busy summer rent season.

 The busiest time of year is almost here: peak leasing season!
 As spring arrives and families, students, and other tenants begin to think about what their plans are for the end of the school year and the beginning of the summer, they often begin to look for a new home.
 These four tips will help you develop a strong leads pipeline so that when your tenants move out, more will move in quickly. (more…)